thomasthaddeus/cityuseattle.github.io/docs/git/githubdesktop.md

 ## Install

-After downloading it, click it to start the process of installation.
+After downloading GitHub Desktop, click on the file to start the installation process.

 ![](/assets/images/githubdesktop/windows_2.png)

 ## Login and Authorize GitHub Desktop

-Till now, you have installed GitHub Desktop successfully.
-Click the “Sign in to GitHub.com”.
+Now you have installed GitHub Desktop successfully.
+Click “Sign in to GitHub.com”.
 It will automatically open a web page.

 **Don't have a GitHub account?** Click "Create an account" or you can follow [Create an Account on GitHub]({{ site.baseurl }}{% link docs/git/githubaccount.md %}) to register a new account and then go back.